EduCollaborations/Count-the-number-of-people-currently-in-the-room/README.md

-# Counting number of people in a room using OpenCV
+# Counting number of people currently in the room using OpenCV

 ## Table of Contents
 1. [Introduction](#introduction)